 Payment adjustments take effect in 2019 based on 2017 performance, so all clinicians should immediately begin focusing on complying with the new requirements to maximize reimbursement.
 Although resource use has a 0 percent influence on your score for 2017, the data will be collected and beginning in 2018 the weighting of that domain will increase.
 Domains will be weighted and a total score determined to compare your practice to all others.
 The domain weightings will change from 2017 onwards.
+Workers comp attorneys in los angeles have extensive experience in California, as you can see at https://workerscompensationattorneyorangecounty.com.
 Relative payments (positive or negative will be determined).
 As stated before, this is a tournament model that has clinicians competing against each other.
 Measurement has already begun in 2017.
 Beginning in 2019, there is a possible 4 percent penalty that increases with a 9 percent reduction in payments in 2022 for poor performance.
 The annual fee schedule updates are minimized.
 This is not a preferred payment category.

 Understanding MACRA, MIPs, and APMs – Webinar Recording

 VCSQI SAN 2.0 Chief Clinical Director, Dr. Jeffrey Rich, MD, breaks down the details behind these acronyms to help your staff better understand the new merit-based payment regulations for all Medicare providers.

 The Centers for Medicare & Medicaid Services (CMS) has recently posted the following new Merit-based Incentive Payment System (MIPS) resources on the CMS website: